mstocco/mariostoc.co/content/traininglog/20210404-ironman2021-21weeksout.md

 ## SUMMARY
 I feel I like was **STAYING CONSISTENT**.

+Although I did not get on the bike on [Friday](javascript:flick('fri');), this felt like a descent week in the build.
+Work life has been stable, I am seeing improvements in the pool and we started a renovation project (bathroom).

 ![It was windy on Saturday.
 I caught 5 kite-surfers in frame, there were 2 dozen enjoying the day.](/assets/jpg/IMG_3187-977x550.jpeg CLOVER POINT, VICTORIA BC)

 ## SUNDAY APR 04 ☀️